ramiro-jimenez/nauta-test/README.md

 ## Idempotent ID generation
 Business entities generate their IDs idempotently using backend-generated UUIDs.
 This ensures that, in case of retries or duplicates, no repeated entities are created and data integrity is maintained.

+## API usage examples

+You can find ready-to-use example requests for local testing in the [api-examples.sh](./api-examples.sh) script.
+This script contains curl commands to create and query bookings, containers, and orders using the API endpoints.
+Just run it after starting the service to quickly populate and test the API.

 ## Project architecture
 The project follows a modular and clean architecture: